rkique/next-blog/posts/Brown todo.md

 FYS Preferences should be submitted on July 6-15th.
 SHIP waiver should be submitted before July 30th.
 Otherwise I have no other responsibilities.
+Should definitely browse the courses website though, so many offered and so little time.
+I will have to narrow it down to 4 courses (and 1 RISD course?)

 Interesting FYS courses: